jokuehner/KouliKunst/README.md

-These are graphics wich I produced with the Postscrips programming language.
+These are graphics wich I produced with the Postscript@Adobe programming language.